 This lesson covers the key requirements of confined spaces in the construction industry.

 This lesson covers entering crawl spaces and attics.

 This lesson covers confined spaces in sewer systems.

 OSHA Certificate of Compliance

-After successfully completing the training, you can buy the official OSHA Confined Space Safety Certificate for just $26.95.
+Get your OSHA Confined Space Safety Certificate for just $19.95.

 Instant access and email delivery means you’re OSHA 29 CFR 1910.146 Confined Space Safety compliant immediately.
 Your certificate will be permanently stored in your account where it can be verified or re-printed at any time.